How to become a Director of Emergency Medicine Training (DEMT)

 - DEMTs may select the format of feedback they believe is most appropriate.

 What Support will I Receive as a DEMT?

 DEMTs have access to an online support network through eLearning, which also includes a number of useful resources.

-The online support network allows you to discuss the role and responsibilities with your fellow DEMTs from every other training site in Australia and New Zealand.
-In addition, ACEM also run DEMT face to face workshops throughout Australia and New Zealand.
+The online support network allows you to discuss the role and responsibilities with your fellow DEMTs from every other training site in Australia and Aotearoa New Zealand.
+In addition, ACEM also run DEMT face-to-face workshops throughout Australia and Aotearoa New Zealand.

 Face-to-face workshops are held throughout the year and provide valuable information on DEMT feedback principles and ACEM training policies and processes.
 They are also an opportunity to discuss issues and best practices with your fellow DEMTs.

 The ACEM training team also officer an optional orientation phone call a few weeks after an appointment have come into effect for any follow up on processes, IT navigation etc.